-The raging tempest heard thy voice, The winds obey'd thy will; The elements withheld their noise, And all the floods were still.
+The raging tempest heard thy voice,

+The winds obey'd thy will;

+The elements withheld their noise,

+And all the floods were still.

+With joy we hail'd the distant shore.

-With joy we hail'd the distant shore, And safe the vessel moor'd; With grateful hearts, that happy hour, breeze high The gos bear. on to
+With joy we hail'd the distant shore, And safe the vessel moor'd; With grateful hearts, that happy hour, breeze on high The gos - - sa - mer to bear.